Local Search For SMT On Linear and Multilinear Real Arithmetic: Introduction

-Note that multilinear instances are comparatively difficult to solve by existing solvers.
-For example, Z3, perhaps the best solver for satisfiable SMT(NRA) instances, can solve 90.5\% QF(NRA) instances, while it can only solve 77.5\% multilinear instances from SMTLIB.
-However, multilinear instances are suitable for local search, since without high order terms, the operation can be easily calculated.
+Note that multi-linear instances are comparatively difficult to solve by existing solvers.
+For example, Z3, perhaps the best solver for satisfiable SMT(NRA) instances according to SMT-COMP 2022, can solve 90.5\% QF(NRA) instances, while it can only solve 77.5\% multi-linear instances.
+However, multi-linear instances are suitable for local search, since without high order terms, the operation can be efficiently calculated.